 The vision is often blurry immediately following the surgery and then clears up over the next few days.
 It is recommended to avoid heavy lifting or straining for the first 2 weeks following the surgery.

 If you are experiencing cataracts in your eyes or have notable nearsightedness or farsightedness that makes you a poor candidate for LASIK, an intraocular lens implant may be one procedure worth considering.
-As always, the Board Certified Ophthalmologists at Heart of Texas Eye Institute are here to help you navigate your options for better eye health and can provide you with a clear recommendation for lens implant options that fit with your specific needs and lifestyle goals.
+As always, the Board Certified Ophthalmologists at Heart of Texas Eye Care are here to help you navigate your options for better eye health and can provide you with a clear recommendation for lens implant options that fit with your specific needs and lifestyle goals.